 What are your favorite vacation spots?
 If you could relocate, where would you go?
 Vacations are a happy time for every partner.
 Both of you may work hard all year-long and may want to look forward to something exciting and pleasurable to renew the excitement of love and life.

 Talk about vacations, even if you intend to travel several months later.
 Talking about breaks and romantic getaways can fill both of you with a surge of happiness even if there are a lot of hurdles and pain today.
 Do you dream of traveling to Bali or Greece?
 Tell your partner about it!

 #13 Talk About Intimacy

-Do you like sex?
-Do you like the sex you are having?
+Do you like the intercourse you are having?
 If no, why?
-What is your favorite sex position?
-If you could improve your relationship sexually, what would you do?
-Do you like sex toys?
-What are your secret sexual fantasies?
+What is your favorite lovemaking position?
+If you could improve your relationship, what would you do?
+Do you like adult toys?
+What are your secret fantasies?

-There are 101 questions we would love to ask our partner about sex and intimacy but so many people are too afraid to even ask.
+There are 101 questions we would love to ask our partner about intimacy but so many people are too afraid to even ask.
 Go ahead and ask these questions!